asgardeo/asgardeo-auth-js-core/packages/auth-js/README.md

 #### Description

 This method returns the basic user information obtained from the payload.
-To learn more about what information is returned, checkout the [`DecodedIdTokenPayload`](#DecodedIdTokenPayload) model.
+To learn more about what information is returned, checkout the [`DecodedIDTokenPayload`](#DecodedIDTokenPayload) model.

 #### Example